CM4all/beng-proxy/doc/translation.rst

   :program:`beng-proxy` itself (or the one specified with ``--spawn-user``).

+- ``MAPPED_UID_GID`` is like ``UID_GID``, but these are the numbers visible inside the user namespace.
+Currently, only the uid is implemented, therefore the payload must be a 32-bit integer.

 - ``NO_NEW_PRIVS`` permanently disables new privileges for the child process.
 That is, ``setuid`` and ``setgid`` bits are ignored on executed programs.
 It is recommended to set this flag on **all**